SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 * Step 6: Configuration of trust

 ## Protecting the Product List application
-* If not yet done, [clone](https://github.infra.hana.ondemand.com/TechEd2017/product-list/tree/master/exercises/02_clone) the basic version of the application that was developed during the basic hands-on session.
+* If not yet done, please [clone](https://github.com/SAP/cloud-cf-product-list-sample/tree/master/exercises/02_clone) the **advanced** version of the application and import it into Eclipse.
-* Build the project in Eclipse (`Context Menu -> Run As -> Maven install`)
-* Verify that all unit tests are passing
-* Run the project locally as Spring Boot App (`Context Menu -> Run As -> Spring Boot App`)
-* Call `localhost:8080` from your browser -> the Product List UI shows up

 ### Step 1: Definition of the Application Security Descriptor
 An Application Security Descriptor defines the details of the authentication methods and authorization types to use for accessing the Product List application.
 The Product List application uses this information to perform scope checks.
 With scopes a fine-grained user authorization can be build up.
 Spring Security allows to check scopes for each HTTP method on all HTTP endpoints.
 Scopes are carried by [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) which in turn are issued by the [XS UAA Service](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/1.0.12/en-US/17acf1ac0cf84487a3199c51b28feafd.html).